Nonstandard employment is proving unstoppable. Regions needs a model that works for everyone. That requires a new option for hourly labor.

 New scheduling systems like WC8 can call staff in, and send them home, day-by-day, hour-by-hour, in line with each employer’s needs.
 Even in 2017, 41% of American’s hourly employees didn’t know next week’s hours or pay.
 They are scrabbling for hours elsewhere when not needed by a primary employer.

 A surge in people seeking ad-hoc work has created opportunity for aggressive “gig work” platforms.
-They routinely slash pay, see for example reporting on Shipt, Lyft, Uber, Doordash, Instacart, AmazonFlex, or TaskRabbit.
-They also mislead work-seekers, distort the market against workers, withhold data, systematically undermine regulation, and invest heavily to overturn worker rights.
+They slash pay, see for example reporting on Shipt, Lyft, Uber, Doordash, Instacart, AmazonFlex, or TaskRabbit.
+They also mislead work-seekers, distort the market against workers, withhold data, undermine regulation, and invest to overturn worker rights.
+Now they have A.I. to bolster their model.

 This is a problem for any local economy.
 By disempowering non-standard workers, tech. firms have created pools of cheapened labor.
 That undermines jobs, an accelerating trend. → more